Ivermectin paste is formulated for animals and is not approved or safe for human use without medical supervision.

 - Overdose Risk: Animal formulations often have higher concentrations per dose than human medicines.
 Miscalculating dosage can cause toxicity.

-- Adverse Reactions: Side effects like nausea, dizziness, seizures, and allergic reactions may occur more frequently without professional oversight.
+- Adverse Reactions: Side effects like nausea, dizziness, low blood pressure, confusion, tremors, seizures, and allergic reactions may occur more frequently without professional oversight.

 - Lack of Efficacy: Using incorrect formulations or doses may result in ineffective treatment or worsening symptoms.